Please remember, this pad is not a substitute for veterinary care. Call your veterinarian if you have any medical issues.

 Current research has defined that 5-6 joules per square centimeter is the recommended dosage for tissue absorption.

-This may be achieved in approximately 15 minutes per area with any of our Light Therapy pads.
+This may be achieved in under 15 minutes per area with any of our Light Therapy pads.

 Animals are very sensitive to the energy of the lights, always pay attention to your animal, they may want you to use it the full time one day and a shorter time the next.
 We hear this over and over.
 They are smart, they may even tell you where they would like you to use it!